An MCP to help you train with intent

 Connect your watch

 Link Garmin in a single form.
+We pull 18 months of activities, sleep, HRV, and recovery in the background while you finish setup.
 Whoop, Coros, and Apple Watch are coming soon.

 3